04 Nov Hunting With My Father

 The sky grew darker and still we searched.
 Thankfully, the most I heard and saw were bugs and small animals scurrying around.
 No creature yet.
 That didn’t mean it wasn’t still out there, watching and waiting.

 Suddenly, I saw dad stop and bend down near a large tree.
 I moved after him carefully and as quietly as I could.
 He reached down and picked up what looked to be the mangled remains of a DSLR camera.
 It looked crushed, the body smashed in and the lens broken off.
-Worst thing was I could see the smears of blood that coated the camera and the neck-hanger.
+The worst thing was that I could see the smears of blood that coated the camera and the neck-hanger.

 I couldn’t hold back anymore.
 I turned and retched.
 My body fell over as I let loose what remained of bacon and eggs in my stomach all over the forest ground.
 My Dad didn’t say anything.
 He just looked down and sighed.
 He knew.
 We both knew.

 As I knelt on the ground, trying to recover, I saw my dad rise to his feet and step off through the trees.
 A few long breaths and I pulled myself up after composing myself before sprinting after him.
 He walked for a ways, every once in a while glancing down toward the ground and then looking up.
 I didn’t dare look.
 I knew what he was following.
-I just…didn’t want to believe it.
+I just… didn’t want to believe it.

 It wasn’t long before the smell hit me.
 The coppery scent of fresh blood stung at my nostrils and I held my breath.
-No, no this wasn’t it.
+No, no, this wasn’t it.
 We’re going to find a deer.
 A bear.
 A…well anything.
 Not this though.
 Not this.
 I tried to calm myself down.
 I just…lied to myself.

 We soon found John.
 My dad tracked the blood smears I refused to look at to a large one splattered against a big tree.
 He was slumped over in the branches, hanging down as drops of blood fell down to the base of the tree, mixing with wood and dirt.
 I only could look for a moment before I had to turn away, but it was enough to see the gouge marks running along his arm that hung limply over the branch, swaying in the light wind and the bits of flesh and intestine that threatened to spill out with just the slightest movement.

 My dad grimaced and curled his lip.
 He just stared up and I could see moisture building in his eyes.
 He looked form the tree and over to me and I knew what was going through his head.
 John’s dead.
-My uncle and his brother-in-law is dead.
+My uncle and his brother-in-law are dead.
 And the two of us were still stuck here with the killer.
 I was in danger.
 I knew what he was seeing in his head.
 Dad saw me, hung up in that tree, blood dripping along a lifeless body.
 He turned away quickly and reached a hand to grab my shoulder.

-“We’re leaving.”
-He said so quickly and quietly it took me a moment to understand.
+“We’re leaving,” he said so quickly and quietly it took me a moment to understand.
 Already, he began to drag me through the trees back toward camp.
 I moved along listlessly, in a daze at the recent events.
 It was getting to be too much.
 One of us was already dead and we could very well join him soon.
 I bit back tears and moved faster.
 I wanted out.
 I wanted home.
 I wanted away from this sickening thing!

 Darkness swiftly poured in.
 I didn’t realize how long we were searching and how quickly night fell upon this area.
 As the darkness fell, our pace increased.
 Soon, it almost felt like we were running again back to camp.